apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Norovirus cases continue to climb in the US, especially in the Northeast, CDC data shows**
+**US and UK carry out fresh strikes on Houthi targets in Yemen**

-You can read more about it [here](https://www.cnn.com/2024/02/24/health/norovirus-cases-increase-northeast/index.html).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68395173).

 ## Requirements
 - Python 3.8